Tuttotorna/OMNIA/docs/REPRODUCIBLE_RUNS.md

 ---

-12. Canonical one-line formula
+13. Canonical one-line formula

 The shortest correct formula is:

-OMNIA CORE v1 currently supports reproducible install, test, smoke, JSONL run, frozen mini-result regeneration, full frozen artifact rebuild, and result analysis from repository-local artifacts.
+OMNIA CORE v1 currently supports reproducible install, test, smoke, JSONL run, frozen mini-result regeneration, full frozen artifact rebuild, and bounded result analysis from repository-local artifacts.

 ---

-13. Final status
+14. Final status

 At the current state of the repository, OMNIA is no longer only readable.